farnunglab/NFCtoQuartzy/README.md

 ### 1) Worker settings (`wrangler.jsonc`)

-This project uses JSONC (JSON with comments). make Sure to edit the name of your app:
+This project uses JSONC (JSON with comments).
+Make sure to edit the name of your app in `wrangler.jsonc`.

 ### 2) KV Namespace